tamzinatkins/offmychest/_posts/2021-01-01-year-of-intention.md

 ### Do nothing

 I want to do nothing.
 Intentionally.
 Doing nothing is a struggle, so I want to integrate meditation into my daily life.
 To be more present, and less distracted.
 With my busy brain, I'm often asking myself, "how is this productive?"
 Read: what chore should I be doing?
 What space could I tidy?
 Guess what.
-Rest is important too.
-Burnout is real.
+Rest is important.
 I want to enjoy more small moments each day, and pace myself for a long and marvelous life.

 ### Limit my scrolling